christasmithgit/RPTestingSample/Testing.md

 [[_TOC_]]

 Decisions
-- What types of tests do we want?
+- What types of tests do we want? - Unit & Integration to start
-- What testing framework/tool will we use for these?
+- What testing framework/tool will we use for these? - TBC
-- Do we want to use specflow?
+- Do we want to use specflow? - Yes but TBC final decison
-- Do we want to use code analysis tools?
+- Do we want to use code analysis tools? - Yes stylecop
-- Do we want to do code coverage analysis?
+- Do we want to do code coverage analysis? - Yes 70% threshold to start
-- Mocks vs Stubs vs Fakes - What do we want?
+- Mocks vs Stubs vs Fakes - What do we want? - Mocks for unit tests (tool tbc)

 Topics we need to learn
 - In memory web server testing for .NET [Integration tests in memory](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-6.0)
-- Mocking/Stubs/Fakes - whichever we choose
+- Mocking/Stubs/Fakes - whichever we choose https://dotnetcoretutorials.com/2021/06/19/mocks-vs-stubs-vs-fakes-in-unit-testing/
 - Test tool  whichever we choose